flo2k/CppZip/README.md

 standard C++ (C++11) and some funtions of the boost libraries.

 It's implementation focus is
- - on easy to use - a clear and well documented API
+ - on easy to use - a clear and well documented API,
- - and to run on multiple platforms (Windows, Linux, ...).
+ - to run on multiple platforms (Windows, Linux, ...),
+ - and well tested.

 ### There are two classes in the library: